Massachusetts New England, USA Travel Guide

 Roads are generally well-maintained.
 Coastal roads can be scenic but may be narrower and winding.
 Interstate 93, Route 3, and Route 24 are significant arteries.

-While less common for main arrival to the South Shore, maritime journeys offers unique commuter and recreational options.
+While less common for main arrival at the South Shore, maritime journeys offers unique commuter and for leisure options.

-The closest major cruise port is Flynn Cruiseport Boston.
-It is not a direct arrival point for general tourism to the South Shore itself, though cruise passengers could visit in conjunction with a shore excursion.
+The most proximate major cruise port is Flynn Cruiseport Boston.
+It is not a direct arrival point for regular sightseeing to the South Shore itself, though cruise passengers could visit in conjunction with a shore excursion.

 For domestic ferry travel (e.g., Boston to Hingham), no specific immigration procedures apply.
-For international cruise arrivals to Flynn Cruiseport Boston, standard U.S. Customs and Border Protection immigration procedures apply, similar to airport arrivals.
+For international cruise arrivals to Flynn Cruiseport Boston, standard U.S. Immigration and Customs immigration procedures apply, similar to the airport arrivals.

 The Hingham Shipyard Ferry Terminal connects to local buses, taxis, and rideshares.
 Ample parking is available for commuters.
 This provides seamless transitions for multi-modal travel.